matiasnmoyano/bankApp/README.md

 # bankApp
-this is a simple bank app in javascript
+- This is a simple bank app in javascript
+- For your ejecution, run in terminal "node index.js"